-Core Sisters are responsible for facilitating the growth of the collective, including setting up venting sessions, creating events, and reaching out to the community and other organizations that will help us continue our mission.
-The core is open to anyone who has time and energy to give.
+Core Sisters were responsible for facilitating the growth of the collective, including setting up venting sessions, creating events, and reaching out to the community and other organizations that will helped us continue our mission.
+The core was open to anyone who has time and energy to give.

 Alyssa Pimentel, born and raised in the Bronx, New York, is currently a third year student at Hampshire College studying the psychological impacts of racial oppression and how to heal from it through body movement.
 However, Alyssa is interested in various ways to heal that has been used by our ancestors including but not limited to herbs, folk medicine, movement, vibrational medicine, crystals, food etc. She hopes to deepen her knowledge on healing.
 In her free time she likes to dive into astrology, numerology and other languages of the universe.
 Alyssa began working with the Sister Circle Collective in the summer of 2015.
 She hopes to continue and expand on building spaces that allow oppressed people to heal from the violence of white supremacy.